EasyScience/EasyReflectometryLib/docs/material_library.rst

 Materials
 =========

-In order to support a wide range of applications (and to build complex `items`_) there are a few different types of material that can be utilised in :py:mod:`EasyReflectometry`.
+In order to support a wide range of applications (and to build complex `assemblies`_) there are a few different types of material that can be utilised in :py:mod:`EasyReflectometry`.
 These can include constraints or enabel the user to define the material based on chemical or physical properties.
 Full API documentation for the :py:mod:`EasyReflectoemtry.sample.material` mdoule is also available, but here we will give some simple uses for them.